violapterin/dotfiles/notes/Git_commands_a_Memo.md

 The names of option are pretty explanatory.
 Mnemonic: "a dog".

+### Identifying preceding commits

+The pointer to current commit in question is `HEAD`.
+To retrieved its ancestors, two operators could be used. `HEAD^2` means going up two levels of node, pointing to the youngest of its grandparents of `HEAD`. `HEAD~2` means, within its several parents, counting twice the youngest elder siblings.
+The two operators may be composed, for example `HEAD^3~2`.

 ### Pushing

 To push all commits from the local repo to the master branch in the remote repo (`origin`) whenever they have not been updated,